While it is possible to test for cortisol, is it even helpful?

 Obviously, you want to address and manage your stress, but what should you do beyond that?

-There are many therapies available to treat adrenal fatigue (we will talk about some below), but none of them require a specific knowledge of how high or low your cortisol is (with a few exceptions).
+There are many therapies available to treat adrenal fatigue (we will talk about some below), but none of them require specific knowledge of how high or low your cortisol is (with a few exceptions).

 Most of the treatments available tend to help normalize or balance cortisol by helping your body become more resilient to stress.